-The landfill has in the neighborhood of 30 garage door and many of them are in need of replacement.
-We would like to do a few replacements every year.
-Preventative Maintenance on doors, some of which are constantly being fixed.
-It is also a Paving at Transfer Stations \$200,000 The existing paved areas around the Transfer Stations and export buildings are deterior walk needs to be resurfaced at each station. ating.
-The area where customers Railings at Transfer Stations \$30,000 The railings, especially at Ferndale TS need to be installed/improved.
-Safety to the public c, especially at Ferndale TS.
-The pits
+Garage Door Replacement \$100,000 The landfill has in the neighborhood of 30 garage door and many of them are in nee a few replacements every year.
+Preventative Maintenance on doors, some of which a Paving at Transfer Stations \$200,000 The existing paved areas around the Transfer Stations and export buildings are dete walk needs to be resurfaced at each station. eriorating.
+The area where customers

+Railings at Transfer Stations

+The railings, especially at Ferndale TS need to be installed/improved.
+Safety to the public, especially at Ferndale TS.
+The pits are very deep and dangerous for the public to be that close to without some kind of fall protection.